 Establishes Direction for the Company

-A messaging guide serves the brand in several ways but perhaps the most beneficial is the establishment of a brand's compass or direction, when writing or speaking about the brand, who it serves and why it is important to the world.
+A messaging guide serves the brand in several ways but perhaps the most beneficial is the establishment of a brand's compass or direction when writing or speaking about the brand, whom it serves, and why it is important to the world.